-Finding the right air conditioner for your home or living space can be a challenge –– especially since there are so many different options available.
+Finding the right through the wall air conditioner for your home or living space can be a challenge –– especially since there are so many different options available.

-One type of air conditioner that is lesser known but can be a great option for many individuals looking for a cooling option is through the wall air conditioners.
-These units essentially function the same way that window units do –– retrieving fresh air, running it through coils to cool it, then sending the air into the room.
-Unlike window units though, through the wall air conditioners are installed in a hole in an exterior wall, and require installation of a sleeve due to the weight.
+Through the wall air conditioners essentially function the same way that window units do –– retrieving fresh air, running it through coils to cool it, then sending the air into the room.
+Unlike window units though, through the wall air conditioners are installed in a hole in an exterior wall, and require installation of a sleeve.

 Benefits of Through the Wall Air Conditioners

-While we’ve made many strides when it comes to air conditioner technology, one element that still remains lagging is the visual design.
+While we’ve made many strides when it comes to air conditioner technology, one element that lags is the visual design.
 In other words, most people do not want their air conditioner to be the focal point of a room, and actually prefer to place it somewhere unobtrusive.

 Similarly, air conditioners installed in the wall also save space, as they are often installed higher up or out of the way.
 This element makes them perfect for particularly small rooms or office spaces that need to take advantage of every square inch.